 - Todd Vander Galien Unity Recovery Services

-- Stephanie Bowers (while in the program, Jake’s Diapers)
+- Stephanie Bowers Jake’s Diapers

-- Brett Devine Seed Inc,
+- Brett Devine Seed, Inc.

-- Jessica Fleek Goodwill NCW, (while in the program: Habitat for Humanity)
+- Jessica Fleek Habitat for Humanity

 - Mike Goodwin Memorial Presbyterian Church, Common Ground

-- Jill Grambow (while in the program: Fox Valley Memory Project)
+- Jill Grambow Fox Valley Memory Project

-- Katy Hopp (while in the program: Makaroff Youth Ballet)
+- Katy Hopp Makaroff Youth Ballet

 - Lisa Jones Community Clothes Closet